 - Turkey tail

 And our favourite, the main species that is commercially cultivated on logs, the shiitake!

 Growing shiitake – the perfect beginner mushroom for log grows

-Shiitake is the species we focus on cultivating in our online course, and also in this free Mushroom Cultivation Guide that you can download – because it’s delicious, nutritious, medicinal AND (possibly most importantly) it’s super easy to grow on logs.
+Shiitake is the species we focus on in our free Mushroom Cultivation Guide and in our Grow Mushrooms on Logs short course (which is included as part of our fully mentored and guided 8 week Home Mushroom Cultivation online course) – because it’s delicious, nutritious, medicinal AND (possibly most importantly) it’s super easy to grow on logs.

 So shiitake is THE beginner mushroom we recommend for log cultivation.